 There are a number of the databases around the country but Sydney-based Tenancy Information Centre Australasia (TICA) is the most notorious.
 TICA claims to have hundreds of thousands of tenants on its computer blacklist.

-Three years ago the Australian Competition and Consumer Commission (ACCC) took action against a Cairns real estate agency over its actions in connection with TICA.
+Three years ago, the Australian Competition and Consumer Commission (ACCC) acted against a Cairns real estate agency over its actions in connection with TICA.
 The agency, The Professionals Edge Hill, was compelled to provide court-enforceable undertakings over letters it sent to tenants, threatening they would be blacklisted on the TICA database unless they paid alleged debts.
 The agency admitted its actions included false and misleading statements, involved harassment or coercion.

 The case inspired widespread media attention and claims from Tenants Unions that tactics like these were common in real estate.

 Fortunately, there is now some hope for a fairer system.
 The Federal Government has initiated a national inquiry, which will look at the lack of proper standards controlling the way consumers are listed.

 Persistent complaints about trivial, malicious, and out-dated listings have influenced the decision to hold a national inquiry, which has a deadline of 24 December for submissions.